 In 2016, rates of withdrawal, retirement, disability, mortality, spouse coverage, and tobacco usage were adjusted to more closely reflect actual experience.
 In 2016, economic assumptions and the assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.
+In 2016 and later, the expectation of retired life mortality was changed to the RP-2000 White Collar Mortality Table projected to 2020 using scale BB and adjusted 115% for all ages for males and 112% for ages 78 and over for females.

-ALABAMA STATE UNIVERSITY SCHEDULE OF THE UNIVERSITY'S PROPORTIONATE SHARE OF THE NET OPEB LIABILITY AND EMPLOYER CONTRIBUTIONS (UNAUDITED) - CONTINUED FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2018
+ALABAMA STATE UNIVERSITY SCHEDULES OF THE UNIVERSITY'S PROPORTIONATE SHARE OF THE NET OPEB LIABILITY AND EMPLOYER CONTRIBUTIONS (UNAUDITED) - CONTINUED FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2019